NathanielAPawluk/sec-buddy/README.md

 vsprintf() gets caught with both the sprintf() and vsprintf() vulnerabilites, labeling it twice.

 Occasionally the settings for specific C vulernabilities are read as false, even though they are set to true.
 After turning them off and on they function as normal.
+Fixed?

 ### Python
 Python vulnerabilities that are handled by true/false settings also fail to work properly until turned off and on again.
+Fixed?

 ## Links